 Open access (OA) journals provide unrestricted, immediate online access to peer-reviewed scholarly research.

 What does the article-processing charge (APC) cover?

-For those authors that can't pay the APC, BHTY can provide a complete or partial waiver where limited funding is available.
-We will offer waivers to authors on request.
-No payment information is requested before an article is accepted.
+Where limited funding is available to authors, BHTY can provide a complete or partial waiver to authors on request, AFTER, an article is accepted.
 We review papers based strictly on MERIT.
 The quality and contribution it makes to the sector supersedes the APC.
 We believe this is paramount for fair and open exchange.

 There is no fee for non-research or "feature" articles published, although they too, undergo peer review.

 BHTY requires all peer reviewers, editorial board members and journal staff to disclose relevant financial relationships.
 An individual has a relevant financial relationship if he/she and/or a spouse or partner had a financial relationship in any amount occurring in the last 12 months with a commercial interest (i.e., any entity producing, marketing, re-selling, or distributing health care goods or service consumed by, or used on, patients.
-Stocks, ICO etc.) Conflict of interest statements are located on the "Editorial Team" drop down menu on the "About" tab on the journal homepage.
+Stocks, ICO etc.) Conflict of interest statements are located at https://blockchainhealthcaretoday.com/index.php/journal/coi

 Open access articles are owned by the author and can be identified by the Creative Commons copyright statement that appears at the end of the article and takes the following form: